 Earn the most points per dollar by shopping at the Chase rewards mall.
 Choose from more than 240 stores with unlimited earnings of 1-6x bonus points just for shopping online!

-The bonus points you can earn are on top of any bonus categories on one of the Chase Ultimate Rewards cards.
+The bonus points you can earn are on top of any bonus categories on one of the Chase UR cards.

 For instance, Staples offers a bonus of 2x points.
 If you use one of your Chase business cards, you would earn 5x points based on the office supply category plus 2x bonus points for shopping at Staples for a total of 7x points.